 - Use a designated driver that is sober.

-- Don’t leave your drink unattended or accept drinks from strangers.
+- Don’t ever leave your drink unattended or accept drinks from strangers.

 Support for Students